(xx) Indian Ridge Rock Climbing

 The quickest, most legal approach seems to be to head over Asterix Pass from the main area, follow the river trail past the Monkey, then up on to the plateau above the rimrock after passing the Kiss of the Lepers cliffs.
 From here, head NE to the exit of the Canal tunnel, then follow the canal to the next tunnel (under Gunsight rock).
 Start scrambling up Indian Ridge at this point, aiming for the lowest pinnacle on the ridge, Gunsight rock.
 Squaw Rock is further on up the ridge.
 Various lesser spires dot the hill slopes on either side of the ridge.
 Most of these smaller spires are forgettable, but some offer excellent climbing.

-Browse More Classics in Indian Ridge
+Browse More Rock Climbing Classics in (xx) Indian Ridge

-Featured Route For Indian Ridge
+Featured Route For (xx) Indian Ridge

 This classic adventure route makes for an excellent solo.
 The route begins on the South (or Smith Rock) side of the tower with a short boulder problem right off the deck to surmount the large sloping ramp that is the base of Squaw Rock.
 There are numerous places that you can scramble on to this ramp, so pick a spot that inspires you.
 Once on the ramp, head up (to the right or north), and begin spiraling around the tower in a counter-clockwise fashion.
 The difficulty is never greater than thi...[more]
-Browse More Classics in OR
+Browse More Classics in Oregon